dockfries/infernus/packages/wrapper/README.md

 As the core helper, added some features(natives and callbacks) that were added during the omp beta that were not incorporated into the core due to historical issues.

+## Notice

+If you are using `@infernus/core` you should not use this package alone as core is already integrated internally.

 ## Getting started

 ```sh